anoadragon453/matrix-reminder-bot/README.md

 ### Cron-style reminders

-If you need more complicated functionality for your reminder's timing, you can make use of cron tabs.
+If you need complexer functionality for your recurring reminder's timing, you can make use of cron tabs.
 You can read a guide on cron tabs [here](https://www.adminschoice.com/crontab-quick-reference).

-In short they allow you to execute more complicated, recurring reminders, such as those that should only fire during weekdays.
+In short, they allow you to execute more complicated, recurring reminders, such as those that should only fire during weekdays.

 ```